Jorge-Neves/High-Noon-API/README.md

 that don't overwhelm the user with information nor options.

-# REST API
+##REST API
+Along side all the mongoose logic to store information in our database hosted on heroku.
+This repository also contains the REST api made with Express.js that connects both the front end and the back end.

 ## MONGDB
-We used mongoDB for our database and connected to the front end with a REST API made with Express.js.
+We used mongoDB for our database for this project.

 ## Stats
 In order to have a visual representation of the user's progress when acecessing stats the user will be present with a doughnut diagram (for tasks and skills) and a list of dates for skills, so that they can then evaluate which areas need improving in their productivity journey.